malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 Basically, if you add timezone information to a timezone unaware datetime, please use the `localize` method of the datetime object.
-Please use `astimezone` if you want to convert a tzaware datetime to a different timezone.
+Please use `astimezone` if you want to convert a tz-aware datetime to a different timezone.

 ## Python ecosystem